debops/debops/docs/ansible/roles/resources/defaults-detailed.rst

 These lists can be used to unpack archives located on Ansible Controller to remote hosts.
-Each element of the list is a YAML dictionary with parameters recognized by the `Ansible unarchive module`_.
+Each element of the list is a YAML dictionary with parameters recognized by the `Ansible ansible.builtin.unarchive module`_.
 For details about their use, see the module documentation.

 The :envvar:`resources__src` variable can be used to point the role to a custom, central location, by default located in the DebOps project directory.